MartyMiniac/Complirun/README.md

 # Complirun
 Complirun is a C++ based tool to compile and run a batch of code just to check the output<br>
 This has a number of feature though most of them are currently under development :stuck_out_tongue_closed_eyes:<br>
-You Can Try download the executable and try it yourself.
+You Can download the executable and try it yourself.
 [Click Here To Download the Executable](https://github.com/MartyMiniac/Complirun/raw/master/Release/complirun.exe "Download Complirun.exe")

 ## Demo
 ![Complirun in Action](https://s8.gifyu.com/images/complirun-test-run.gif)<br>